Homemade Granola

 Instructions

-- Preheat the oven to 300 degrees F. Have a 15x10 rimmed baking sheet ready.
+- Preheat the oven to 300°F and have a 15x10 rimmed baking sheet ready.

-- Combine the oil and honey in a saucepan over low heat.
-Stir until combined.
-Whisk in the vanilla.
-Remove from the heat and set aside.
+- Melt the oil and honey together in a saucepan over low heat, stir to combine, then whisk in the vanilla.
+Remove from heat.

-- In a bowl, combine the oats, almonds, brown sugar, salt, and cinnamon.
-Mix well.
-Pour the honey mixture evenly over the oat mixture.
-Stir with a wooden spoon until everything is coated.
+- In a large bowl, mix together the oats, almonds, brown sugar, salt, and cinnamon.
+Pour the honey mixture over the top and stir until everything is evenly coated.

-- Spread the granola out in an even layer on the baking sheet.
-Place in the oven and bake at 300 degrees F for 40 minutes, stirring gently every 10 minutes.
+- Spread the mixture out in an even layer on the baking sheet.
+Bake at 300°F for 40 minutes, stirring gently every 10 minutes.

-- Combine the cooled granola with the dried fruit (and chocolate chips, if using).
-Serve immediately or store in an airtight container for up to 1 week at room temperature (or freeze for up to 3 months).
+- Once cooled, mix in the dried fruit and chocolate chips if using.
+Store in an airtight container at room temperature for up to a week, or freeze for up to 3 months.